ryus08/penguin-alarm-server/README.md

 * Anything commented out in the config.
 These are nice to haves
 * Get ML working without AWS.
 And write down how to get it working with AWS
 * More gracefully skip newrelic and/or put behind an interface for other APM solutions
 * Get the cimpress.yaml config in a better place for reintegrating for Cimpress.
-Also
   * Loading newrelic monitoring into the app and poller, see comment in app.js and pollers/poll.js
 * Use a real cache in ./src/clients/clientbuilder
 * Set rp timeouts higher
+* The Build!